ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 <h3>Adding a Post</h3>

-Adding a post is pretty much a case of adding a supported file unser the src/remder/posts directory.
+Adding a post is pretty much a case of adding a supported file under the src/render/posts directory.
 Right away there are two types of file you can use.
 There are the coffee script template files that end with .eco, so if you have a post called My First Post, you might call the file my-first-post.html.md.eco.
 You also have plain markdown files so you might call the file my-first-post.html.md.
 When you run docpad and it does its magic, the outputted file will be called my-first-post.html in both cases.

 Whether you use .eco or markdown, you must begin the file with some [YAML](http://www.yaml.org/start.html) that describes the post.
-This is parsed by docpad when buildign the posts collection.
+This is parsed by docpad when building the posts collection.

-I will only discuss the .eco option for a moment because it's not one I am using yet.
 In the casper theme, using a .eco file is handy for something like paging.
 In the generated example template you can see src/render/posts/looking-glass-house.html.md.eco.

 In the YAML section, the fact the post is paginated is called out: